certainly1182/FastMinecarts/README.md

   SOUL_SAND: 0.2
 ```
 ## Usage
-The FastMinecarts plugin has the command "/FastMinecarts Reload" and it requires the permission: "FastMinecarts.reload" but also can be run by an op.
+The FastMinecarts plugin has the command "/FastMinecarts Reload" to reload the config, and it requires the permission: "FastMinecarts.reload" but also can be run by an op.
 Simply install and configure the plugin on your server to start using it.

-The speed is modified when a player enters a minecart on rails above configured blocks.
+The global speed gets applied when a player enters a minecart on rails, and when you ride the minecart above the configured blocks it will change the speed to the configured value.